IDs-Club/IDs-Web/api/readme.txt

-it was an hour work ,  no time to optimize it . code is ugly and not restful , please make it better .,
+it was an hour work , coding is ugly and bit buggy , if you guys have time please optimize it .